doga/qworum-application-template-with-semantic-data/README.md

 - _Versioned_.
 Indeed, Qworum applications are structured as Qworum APIs, and versioned APIs ensure that other applications that depend on this one will not break after an update.
 - _Semantic_, meaning that it uses [RDF](https://www.w3.org/TR/rdf-primer/) for representing data.

-This project has a [companion project](https://github.com/doga/qworum-application-template) that uses plain JSON data instead of RDF.
+In order to make the programmatic handling of RDF easy, this project uses the ORM-like [OSM](https://github.com/doga/object-semantic-mapping) framework on top of RDF.

 ## The "Hello World" Qworum application